percona/k8spsmdb-docs/docs/options.md

 Often there's no need to add custom options, as the Operator takes care of providing MongoDB with reasonable defaults.
-Also, attempt to change some MongoDB options will be ignored: you can't change TLS options, as it would break the behavior of the Operator.
+Also, attempt to change some MongoDB options will be ignored: you can't change TLS/SSL options, as it would break the behavior of the Operator.

 ## Edit the `deploy/cr.yaml` file